Sh1nku/solrstice/README.md

 Solrstice is a SolrCloud aware client library written in rust.
 It also provides a wrapper to python.

-Use the [documentation](https://docs.rs/solrstice) for more information.
+Use the [Rust documentation](https://docs.rs/solrstice) or the [Python documentation](https://sh1nku.github.io/solrstice/python) for more information.
 ## Features
 * Config API
 * Collection API